Nonhomogeneous Dispersive Water Waves and Painlev\'{e} equations: Abstract

 \section{Abstract}

 In this letter we consider three nonhomogeneous deformations of Dispersive Water Wave (DWW) soliton equation and prove that their stationary flows are equivalent to three famous Painlev\'{e} equations, i.e. $P_{II}$, $P_{III}$ and $P_{IV},$ respectively.
-PACS numbers: 02.30.Ik, 02.30.Hq, 02.30.Jr

 The six classical Painlev\'{e} equations ($P_{I}-P_{VI}$) are integrable nonlinear second-order ordinary differential equations (ODE's) that defined new transcendental functions globally in the complex plane.
 Although first discovered from strictly mathematical considerations, nowadays the Painlev \'{e} equations play an important role in a variety of physical applications.
-In particular includes such topics as: the transport of particles across boundaries (Nernst--Planck equations) \cite{A1}, Hele-Shaw problems in viscous fluids \cite{A2}, the Ising and antiferromagnet models \cite{A3}, dilute Bose--Einstein condensates in an external one dimensional field (Gross--Pitaevskii equation) \cite{A4} as well as various approaches to quantum field theory, statistical mechanics, plasma physics, nonlinear waves, quantum gravity, and nonlinear fiber optics.
+In particular includes such topics as: the transport of particles across boundaries (Nernst--Planck equations) \cite{A1}, Hele-Shaw problems in viscous fluids \cite{A2}, dilute Bose--Einstein condensates in an external one dimensional field (Gross--Pitaevskii equation) \cite{A4} as well as various approaches to quantum field theory, statistical mechanics, plasma physics, nonlinear waves, quantum gravity, and nonlinear fiber optics.
 Besides, in last decades there has been considerable interest in the Painlev\'{e} equations also due to the fact that they arise as various reductions of the nonlinear soliton PDE's, which are solvable by inverse scattering method.
 In the literature they mainly appeared as similarity reductions and scaling reductions of particular soliton equations (see for example \cite{C}-\cite{Ar} and references therein).

 In this letter we announce the existence of another relationship between soliton systems and Painlev\'{e} equations.
 Actually, Painlev\'{e} equations are just equivalent to stationary flows of particular, nonhomogeneous deformations of soliton systems.
 Here we prove the equivalence between three Painlev\'{e} equations, i.e.